swup/docs/src/docs/getting-started/how-it-works.md

 # How it works

-Instead of letting the browser load the next page, swup will intercept link clicks, load the new page in the background and smoothly transition between the old and new content.
+Instead of letting the browser load the next page, swup intercepts link clicks, loads the new page in the background and smoothly transitions between the old and new content.

 Read on to learn about key concepts of swup.